 Syrinx : XXII — AMAZING INDIA!
 TOUR, 2016

 POST-TOUR NOTE: Well, this was the trip of a lifetime—as AMAZING and eye-opening as one could ever hope for!
 I'll be posting post-tour blog entries about the trip from now on, mixed in with the usual news and flute-related items.
 I had technical trouble putting photos online while on the trip, thus the delay.
-In my next life, I'll be an IT genius!
-Or at least competent!!
+In my next life, I hope to be an IT genius!

 I'm excited to announce a new page dedicated to the first-ever tour to India of Syrinx : XXII, where I am joined by colleagues António Carrilho, recorders and Raj Bhimani, piano.
 We'll be performing in cities spread across India, which is the size of all of Europe, and has a population of 1.3 BILLION!